isomerpages/moe-anchorgreenpri/pages/faq.md

 Under MOE FAS, your child will receive:<br>
 •	A full subsidy of standard miscellaneous fees.
 Singapore Citizens do not need to pay school fees in primary schools.<br>
 •	Free textbooks and school attire.<br>
-•	One of the following transport subsidies:<br>
+•	One of the following transport subsidies:
-*   Covers 65% of school bus fares per year if your child takes the school bus.<br>
+<pre class="tab4">Covers 65% of school bus fares per year if your child takes the school bus.</pre>
-*   $17 transport credit per month, or up to $204 per year, if your child takes public transport.<br>
+$17 transport credit per month, or up to $204 per year, if your child takes public transport.<br>
 •	A $3.60 per meal subsidy for school meals, applicable to 5 days per school week. <br>

 4)	How do I apply for the MOE Financial Assistance Scheme?